The Princess Elizabeth Hospital provides the Islands with medical treatment and care.

 - Disabled toilets are located on:

-- Level 2 (near De Sausmarez ward and next to Accident & Emergency)
+- Level 2 (near De Sausmarez ward and next to the Emergency Department)

 Admission into Hospital